 This is why it’s always important to do your homework and learn as much as you can about the people you’re dealing with.
 Only then will you be able to avoid pushing the wrong buttons.

 Law 20.
 Don’t Commit to Anyone

-Greene argues that by aligning yourself with someone else, you give them the power to control you.
+By aligning yourself with someone else, you give them the power to control you.
 And while it’s true that forming alliances can help you achieve your goals, it’s important to remember that you can only truly rely on yourself.
 After all, people are fickle, and even the most loyal friend may eventually betray you.
 So instead of making promises, you might not be able to keep, simply let others know that you’re open to cooperation – but not commitment.

 Law 21.
 Play a Sucker to Catch a Sucker – Appear Dumber Than Your Mark

 Outsmarting your mark requires that you appear dumber than they are.
 You must convince them that they are the smartest person in the room, and that you are an easy target.
 This will make them let their guard down, and they will be more likely to underestimate you.
 Once you have gained their trust, you can begin to manipulate them and get what you want.

 Law 22.
 Use the Surrender Tactic: Transform Weakness Into Power

 Robert Greene emphasizes the importance of always appearing to be in control.
 One way to do this is by using the surrender tactic, which involves turning weakness into power.
 When you seem to be in a weak position, you can actually gain the upper hand by surrendering to the situation.